SearchCoveragePricingBlog SupportDocs Solar & EnergyReal EstateInsuranceContractors Sign In / Dashboard Get Free API Key

 Building a permit data pipeline from scratch means writing custom connectors for each city, normalizing wildly inconsistent schemas, classifying free-text descriptions into usable categories, and maintaining it all as city portals change.
 It's months of engineering work before you get a single useful query.

-PermitStack aggregates building permit data from 22 major U.S. cities into a single, normalized REST API.
+PermitStack aggregates building permit data from 165 active U.S. jurisdictions (plus 19 historical archive sources) into a single, normalized REST API.
 Every permit is classified into one of 19 categories (solar, roofing, HVAC, electrical, new construction, etc.), geocoded with latitude and longitude, and searchable by dozens of filters.

 Get an API key in 30 seconds and start querying immediately.